raygeelisondra-ship-it/disease-gene-cell-browser/README.md

   Non-hepatocytic cells (such as Liver Sinusoidal Endothelial Cells, Kupffer cells, and immune cells like T cells and B cells).
 * **d.
 Is the expression pattern broad or cell-type restricted?**
   Cell-type restricted, as expression is heavily concentrated within the hepatocyte compartment rather than distributed broadly across all liver   cell.

+## Marker Genes
+* **a.
+Cluster/cell type examined:** Pericentral Hepatocyte
+* **b.
+Marker gene 1:** CYP3A4
+* **c.
+Marker gene 2:** CYP2E1
+* **d.
+Marker gene 3:** ADH4
+* **e.
+Does your assigned gene behave like a cell-type marker in this dataset?
+Explain briefly:**
+  No. Cell-type markers (such as CYP3A4 for pericentral zonation) are highly restricted to define specific metabolic states or cellular identities.
+In contrast, LDLR is a functional receptor gene expressed broadly across multiple hepatocyte sub-populations because its role is to carry out a systemic physiological function (clearing cholesterol from the bloodstream) rather than serving as an identity label for a single unique cell cluster.